-Our Imaging Case of the Month is presented as a part of the imaging department's residency teaching program.
+Our Imaging Case of the Month is presented as a part of the Imaging Department's residency teaching program.
 Each month a resident collaborates with one of our attending imaging physicians to present an interesting case to the Cedars-Sinai medical community.
 The case is used to teach both imaging and other residents at Cedars-Sinai.
-Below is the current Case of the Month:
+Below is the current Case of the Month.

-|Visit our Case of the Month Archive||Next Page>|
+|Visit our Case of the Month Archive||The Case >|